esperhq/esper-api/README.md

 #### Sequencer Mode
 Sequencer mode allows you to create complex lighting stages.
-Each light stage is independant from the one that came before it, so unlike chain mode, each light can flash on as many light stages as you like.
+Each light stage is independent from the one that came before it, so unlike chain mode, each light can flash on as many light stages as you like.
 There is a maximum of 32 light stages.

 The payload sent to the `Esper.sequence(payload)` method is an array of lighting stages.